9-1-pursuit/lab-intro-to-sql-joins/README.md

 ### In Canvas, answer the following questions:

 - Which resource did you choose to use?
+  I choose the SQL ZOO and I also attented the Football, but the computer was having problem

 - What are three things you learned during this lab?
+  SELECT statements within SELECT statements to perform more complex queries. concat and round
+  A lot of syntax